MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_resourceupdatesubresourceup.md

  A handle to the destination resource to copy to.

+#### - DstSubresource

+ An index that indicates the destination subresource to copy to.

 #### - pDstBox [in, optional]

  A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d10_ddi_box.md">D3D10_DDI_BOX</a> structure that specifies the region of the destination subresource to copy data to.
 If <i>pDstBox</i> is <b>NULL</b>, the driver should copy to the entire destination subresouce.